simon-kiros/bookstore-frontend/README.md

 Bookstore frontend web app built using react, typescript and redux

-#NB: you need to start the backend server before running this frontend
+## NB: you need to start the backend server before running this frontend

 ## Installation

 1. Clone the repo

-gh repo clone simon-kiros/bookstore-frontend

 ```bash
   git clone https://github.com/simon-kiros/bookstore-frontend.git